Goy Boys

 I tuned back into the announcement, “…from the first place team in the Minor Division for eight-to-nine year olds, would Art Taback, their coach, please step the mike”

 Dad’s turn at the microphone arrived; he waited in silence for a semblance of calm.
-The sight of his lone figure, the missing amplified voice caught the crowd’s attention, quieted them.
+The sight of his lone figure, the missing amplified voice, caught the crowd’s attention, quieted them.

-Their curiosity aroused, the folks in the auditorium stirred.
+Their curiosity aroused, the crowd in the auditorium stirred.
 The Bunch hardly noticed in our excitement to get onto the stage.
-The official silver medals paled in comparison to the trophy Dad handed us.
-The Royal Blue T-shirts with “The Bunch” emblazoned across the front was a nice touch.
+As we approached Dad one-by-one, the official silver medals handed to us paled in comparison to the second award, a trophy; a gold batter, ever ready for the next pitch, graced the top of the plastic pedestal.

-Dad stopped the line at Ira’s turn, and leaned toward the mike.
-“Ladies and gentleman, I would like to award the Lewis ‘Chesty’ Puller trophy for the player on our team who has shown the most perseverance, heart and improvement, Ira ‘Chesty’ Rosenstein.”
+“Ladies and gentleman, I would like to present the Lewis ‘Chesty’ Puller trophy for the player on our team who has shown the most perseverance, heart and improvement.
+He called out the name, “Ira ‘Chesty’ Rosenstein.”

 Forget about walking, we floated, trophies in hand, back to our seats, the flat containers with their measly, silver medals stuffed in our back pockets.
-Ira drifted one rung higher, on Cloud-10.
+Ira drifted one rung higher, somewhere up on Cloud-10.
 He joined his father, both of them all smiles.

 ~